prometheusresearch/baseline-codebase/src/rex.web/README.rst

 Permissions are used to limit access to commands and static files.

-For commands, use attribute :class:`rex.web.Command.role` to specify the necessary permission.
+For commands, use attribute :class:`rex.web.Command.access` to specify the necessary permission.
 By default, commands require *authenticated* permission.

 Static files served from the ``www`` directory require *authenticated*